-Swinburne offers an Integrated PhD Program in selected discipline areas as a pathway to turn your 3-year bachelor degree into a higher degree by research.
+Swinburne offers an Integrated PhD Program in selected discipline areas as a pathway to turn your Master of Research into a higher degree by research.
 The program combines structured coursework units in research methods and communication with self-directed research projects.

 - have successfully completed an undergraduate degree with a university approved by Swinburne

 - have achieved a weighted credit average in their degree.